embj-org/ej/guides/src/01-Builder.md

 We showcased a pretty simple example to see how to setup one board with one config.
 In reality, EJ is equipped to handle multiple boards with multiple configs each.

-Like we discussed before, there are actually 3 versions of this software, so let's use EJ to actually test the three versions.
+The `kmer` repository contains 3 versions of the same software, so let's use EJ to actually test the three versions but before, let's look into how how EJB launches our application.

 ### Script Arguments

 The scripts we created were pretty basic and only do one thing.
 We can easily imagine this becoming cumbersome very quickly.

-EJ solves this problem by passing arguments to your build and run scripts:
+EJ solves this problem by having EJB launch your build and run scripts with some arguments:

+- `argv[0]`: Your script name
 - `argv[1]`: Action (`build` or `run`)
 - `argv[2]`: Config file path
 - `argv[3]`: Board name